hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

   It allows to update the data inside the database, with the cache none the wiser

-- `pipeline` is the Jet pipeline that listens to CDC events and update the cache when data is updated
+- `pipeline` is the Jet pipeline that listens to CDC events and updates the cache when data is updated

 The pipeline definition is quite straightforward: